Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Abstract

 \section{Abstract}

-{ Image-mixing augmentations (e.g., Mixup or CutMix), which typically mix two images, have become de-facto training tricks for image classification.
-Despite their huge success on image classification, the number of images to mix has not been profoundly investigated by the previous works, only showing the naive K-image expansion leads to poor performance degradation.
-This paper derives a new K-image mixing augmentation based on the stick-breaking process under Dirichlet prior. {We show that our method can train more robust and generalized classifiers through extensive experiments and analysis on classification accuracy, a shape of a loss landscape and adversarial robustness, than the usual two-image methods.} Furthermore, we show that our probabilistic model can measure the sample-wise uncertainty and can boost the efficiency for Network Architecture Search (NAS) with 7x reduced search time. }
+Image-mixing augmentations (e.g., Mixup \yjr{and} CutMix), which typically \yjr{involve} mix\yjr{ing} two images, have become \yj{the} de-facto training \yjr{techniques} for image classification.
+Despite their huge success \yjr{in} image classification, the number of images to \yj{be} mix\yj{ed} has not been \yjr{elucidated in the literature:} only the naive K-image expansion \yjr{has been shown} to \yjr{lead to} performance degradation.
+This \yjr{study} derives a new K-image mixing augmentation based on the stick-breaking process under Dirichlet prior \yjr{distribution}.
+We demonstrate the superiority of our K-image expansion augmentation over conventional two-image mixing augmentation methods through extensive experiments and analyses: (1) more robust and generalized classifiers; (2) a more desirable loss landscape shape; (3) better adversarial robustness. \yjr{Moreover}, we show that our probabilistic model can measure the sample-wise uncertainty and boost the efficiency for network architecture search \yjr{by achieving a 7-fold reduction in the} search time.
+Code will be available at \url{https://github.com/yjyoo3312/DCutMix-PyTorch.git}.